zaiisao/Documentation/en/Agora Platform/other_questions_how_to.md

 By default, these callbacks are disabled.
 You can use the `enableAudioVolumeIndication` method to enable them.

-### What should I be aware of for initialization-related API methods in Windows?
+### What should I be aware of for initialization in Windows?

 * Always ensure that the initialize method is called before joining a channel.
 * If you want to enable the video function, call the `enableVideo` method before joining a channel.